Planning and Zoning Planning Frequently Asked Questions

 This is a civil matter between both property owners.
 The Department of Planning and Development does not go out and verify boundary line or fence locations.

-You can look up the zoning of the property using the Pueblo County Assessor’s online property search.
+You can look up the zoning of the property using the Pueblo County Assessor’s online property search, additionally you may find more information under the Interactive Map link also under online services.
 Upon obtaining the zoning of the property, you can review the allowable uses for that zone district.
 You can then contact the Department of Planning and Development to review the history of the parcel and discuss any issues there might be with the property.

 There are many important considerations for buying a property.
 The legal status of the parcel, unpermitted structures, and existence of easements are a few examples of issues that can make property transactions complex.
 Rigorous due diligence is advised before purchasing any property.